Enter your zip to

 How Does a Solar Energy System Work?

-1. Sunlight Absorption – Solar panels capture sunlight and generate DC electricity.
+• Sunlight Absorption – Solar panels soak up sunlight and produce direct current (DC) electricity.

-3. Energy Distribution – Electricity flows through the home’s electrical panel to supply energy where needed.
+• Energy Distribution – The AC electricity flows through your home’s electrical panel to power lights, appliances, and more.

 Frequently Asked Questions